Inga edulis

-Inga edulis, known as ice-cream bean, joaquiniquil, cuaniquil (both from Nahuatl: cuahuxinicuile combining cuahuitl "tree"; icxitl "feet" and necuilli "crooked") guama, or guaba, is a fruit native to Central and South America.
+Inga edulis, known as ice-cream bean, paterna, whitey, padoo, cushín (short variety), joaquiniquil, cuaniquil (both from Nahuatl: cuahuxinicuile combining cuahuitl "tree"; icxitl "feet" and necuilli "crooked") guama, or guaba, is a fruit native to Central and South America.
 It is in the mimosoid tribe of the legume family Fabaceae.
-It is widely grown, especially by Indigenous Amazonians, for shade, food, timber, medicine, and production of the alcoholic beverage cachiri.
-It is popular in Peru, Ecuador, Pernambuco-Brazil, Venezuela, Guyana, and Colombia.
+It is widely grown, especially by Indigenous Amazonians, for shade, food, timber, medicines, and production of the alcoholic beverage cachiri.
+It is popular in Peru, Ecuador, Pernambuco-Brazil, Venezuela, Guyana, Costa Rica and Colombia.
 The taxonomic generic name Inga is derived from its name with the Tupí people of South America (ingá) while the specific name edulis is Latin for "edible".
 The common name "ice-cream bean" alludes to the sweet flavor and smooth texture of the pulp.

 Biology

 Mature trees of I. edulis reach 30 m (98 ft) high and 60 cm (2.0 ft) diameter at breast height, usually branching from below 3 m (9.8 ft).
 The branches form a broad, flat, moderately dense canopy.
 I. edulis can be evergreen in tropical regions or deciduous when planted in colder regions.
 The tree has a pale grey-coloured trunk.
 The stems and young twigs can be sparsely to densely haired.
 The leaves are alternate, evenly pinnate, 10–30 cm long, with four to six pairs of opposite, dark-green, membranous, slightly pubescent, oval leaflets.
 The terminal leaflets can grow up to 18 cm long by 11 cm wide in comparison to the basal ones.
 Extrafloral nectaries are placed on petioles, and stipules can be either inconspicuous, absent, or caducous.

 The flowers are fragrant, sessile, and pentamerous, and are arranged in dense axillary spikes.
 Each flower has a calyx tube with five puberulent, striated lobes, and a corolla with five silky, villous petals.
 These are around 14–20 mm long and contain numerous white stamens.
 The fruits are longitudinally ribbed, cylindrical, indehiscent, leguminous pods, which can be straight, curved, or often spirally twisted up.
 They are pendant and up to 1 m long and yellowish brown to green in colour.
 The number of purplish-black to olive-colored ovoid seeds can vary from 10 to 20.
-These are embedded in the sweet, cottony, white arillus, which gives it the name ice-cream bean, since their texture and sweetnes are reminiscent of ice cream.
+These are embedded in the sweet, cottony, white arillus, which gives it the name ice-cream bean, since their texture and sweetness are reminiscent of ice cream.